PiyushDeshmukh/tnslip/tnslip.md

 The tuple provided as the key, need not to limit its size to 2, it can be as big as possible.
 So a key of tuple of size 3 would look like `octant[5, 6, -7] = 'V'`.
 I think that's enough on dictionaries, probably wee should move forward now.

+Everything in python is an object, I mean, everything in python is internally implemented as an object.
+As a consequence, they have attributes associated with them, you can have a list of those using `dir()`.

+Python is strongly typed language and it does not do implicit type conversions.
+It is expected from the programmer to do all the type castings explicitly so that it is always clear what sort of data object has been binded to a variable.
+For instance, when you do `int("42")`, you know the obtained value is an integer, and if `float("3.1415)`, then the obtained value is float.

+This is one of the key principles on which the language was built.
+As [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) states, "Explicit is better than implicit."
+This not only deals with explicit type casting, but a programming habit to do anything explicitly, like passing errors or declaring namespaces, a word on both of these later.

+PEP20 deals with preferred way of doing things with python.
+PEP20 has 20, sorry 19, such good habits expected to be encorporated by the programmers.
+The 1, in my opinion, has probably been left by keeping in mind that such a list can never be completed as there is no perfect way of doing one thing.
+So they wanted to give a space to that futuristic way that does something in a more better way, the more pythonic way!
+I will try to illustrate each of them(19) or atleast tell you about before we encounter EOF.

 Okay, Lets look at some other things from the clutter that we should have picked up by now.
 Python comes with a Read Evaluate Print Loop(REPL), which allows programmer to test short code snippets.
 So, open the terminal, type `python3`, and start playing around with whatever comes next.

 Comparison operators are as usual.
 Additionally `==` operator checks for equivalence of values.
 There also exists `is` operator that checks for identity equivalence.
 Everything in python is an object.
 Each object has its identity which is returned by [id()](https://docs.python.org/2/library/functions.html#id) function as long integer, passing that object as its argument.
 Identity of an object in python is analogous to a memory location in C. So it is possible for 2 identifiers to have same identity, but not always!